nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Employee Management

 #### Add an employee: `employee add`
-Add an employee to the list of staff in the clinic
+Add an employee to the list of employee in the clinic

 Format: `employee add n/NAME`
 * The `Name` is the name of the employee